davesya/davesya/README.md

 # Shreya Dave

-Physics undergraduate interested in **astrophysics, space instrumentation, and data-driven research**.
+Physics undergraduate working at the intersection of **astrophysics, space instrumentation, and data-driven research**.

 Currently pursuing an **Integrated M.Sc. in Physics at NIT Surat**, with research experience in **stellar astrophysics, space science, and scientific computing**.